erhora/data_200_final_project/README.md

 Data200_FinalProject_Team7_DataVisualization file contains Figure 3, Figure A2, and the correlogram in the project paper.

-Data200_FinalProject_Team7_KNN file contains the KNN model(Accuracy/Sensitivity/Specificity/ROC curve) and cross-validation of optimal k.
+Data200_FinalProject_Team7_KNN file contains the KNN model(Accuracy/Sensitivity/Specificity/ROC_curve/undersampling_method) and cross-validation of optimal k.